vanderkilu/snippets/README.md

 This code sample increase/decrease the selectIndex or quit the application based on the key pressed.
-The `selectIndex` will later be used as the index for choosing the selected option later.
+The `selectIndex` will later be used as the index for choosing the selected option.
 Once we have the `selectIndex` we create the option Menu.
 The sample code for creating the option menu is indicated below.

 ```js
 selectOption.createOptionMenu = () => {